zanshilarod27/object-detection/README.md

 **2. Object Detection and Mapping**

-I have used the inception-v2 a pretrained model for object detection.
+I have used the inception-v2 a pretrained model to create annotations for the objects deetcted ina an image.
 The *object_detection.py* code has functions to detect objects in a frame/image and create an XML file corresponding to each image/frame containing the class number, class name and dimensions of the detection boxes around each object in the frame.
 Below is an XML file for an image.
-Each <object> has specifications of the object detected by the model
+Each <object> has specifications of the object detected by the model.

 <p align="center">
     <img src="xml1206.JPG" alt="xml for image" width="400" height="600" />